christianhaitian/PortMaster/ports.md

 Title="DungeonRush ."
 Desc="A opensource game inspired by Snake, written in pure C with SDL" porter="Bamboozler" locat="DungeonRush.zip" runtype="rtr" genres="rpg"

+Title="Echo_Chamber ."
+Desc="Wizard roguelike, Traverse a dungeon and add a new spell each time you clear a floor." porter="Cebion" locat="echo_chamber.zip" runtype="rtr" genres="rpg"

 Title="Eity ."
 Desc="Eity is a free rhythm game with cool music in a similar vain to DDR. " porter="Cebion" locat="eity.zip" runtype="rtr" genres="rhytm"

 Title="Enigma ."
 Desc="Enigma is a puzzle game inspired by Oxyd on the Atari ST and Rock'n'Roll on the Amiga" porter="Bamboozler" locat="Enigma.zip" runtype="rtr" genres="puzzle"